Skip to employment guidance

 Always take these steps proactively:

-At every pre-employment medical, every test, and every review — disclose your prescription in writing.
+Tell them about your prescription in writing at every medical, every test, and every review.
 Keep all copies.

-Ask your prescribing clinic for a letter confirming your prescription and the expected presence of THC metabolites in testing.
+Ask your clinic for a letter.
+It should confirm your prescription and say that THC may show up in a test.

 Expect the MRO to contact you

-If an MRO records a fail without contacting you, challenge this in writing immediately — citing your pre-disclosed prescription and requesting a review.
+If an MRO records a fail without contacting you, challenge it in writing straight away.
+Point to the prescription you told them about, and ask for a review.

-If you face a certification ban, job withdrawal, or disciplinary action, seek specialist employment legal advice as early as possible — time limits apply to tribunal claims.
+If you face a certification ban, a job being withdrawn, or disciplinary action, get specialist employment advice as early as you can.
+Tribunal claims have time limits.

 You may have a claim against the certifying body

-Read the full PatientsCann UK analysis of the 2026 ruling and its implications on the Landmark Ruling page.
-Read the official judgment: Truman v SPL Powerlines [2026] EAT 54.
+Read the full PatientsCann UK analysis of the 2026 ruling and what it means on the Landmark Ruling page.
+You can also read the official judgment: Truman v SPL Powerlines [2026] EAT 54.9

 Truman v SPL Powerlines & Network Rail [2026] EAT 54

-The first Employment Appeal Tribunal ruling to directly address the position of a medical cannabis patient in safety-critical employment.
-Decided 1 May 2026 by Mr Justice Soole.
+The first Employment Appeal Tribunal ruling to deal directly with a medical cannabis patient in a safety-critical job.
+Decided on 1 May 2026 by Mr Justice Soole.

 Case Background